Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Results and Discussion

 Figure~\ref{fig:bands}(c) illustrates the complementary spin-polarized Chern phase with total Chern number $C=+1$.
 Now it is the other spin sector that remains topologically active, while the first has already become trivial, $C_{\uparrow}=0$ and $C_{\downarrow}=+1$ so that the total Chern number is +1.

-The coexistence of both $C=-1$ and $C=+1$ phases makes it clear that the sign of the light-induced Chern number can be controlled through the polarization direction combined with the anisotropic Floquet renormalization.
-This tunability is a distinguishing feature of the altermagnetic system, where linearly polarized light breaks the symmetry that would otherwise relate the two spin sectors.
+The sign of the light-induced Chern number can be controlled through the polarization direction combined with the anisotropic Floquet renormalization.
+By adjusting $\theta$, one can access either $C = -1$ or $C = +1$ intermediate Chern phases depending on which spin sector closes its gap first.
+This tunability is a distinguishing feature of the altermagnetic system.

 Figure~\ref{fig:bands}(d) shows the trivial insulating phase reached at larger light amplitude.
 Once the remaining inverted spin sector also undergoes its own gap closing and reopening, both sectors become topologically trivial, $C_{\uparrow}=0, C_{\downarrow}=0$